Company overview

 Expanding telehealth into specialty care raises three key questions.
 First, will virtual models support greater patient access to specialty care?
 Second, will the utilization of virtual specialty care lead to better outcomes?
 And third, what is the actual cost of these new telehealth models?

-He said the cost picture is still a little foggy, with some commercial payers reducing their reimbursement rates but Medicare holding firm on its rates across specialties.
+He says the cost picture is still a little foggy, with some commercial payers reducing their reimbursement rates but Medicare holding firm on its rates across specialties.

 Patient demand may influence reimbursement and cost structures.
-Brown pointed to the example of Eli Lilly, which set up a pool of telehealth providers that patients could call and ask questions about therapies — bypassing their own primary care physicians.
-“Never discount the consumer pushing and driving a lot of those models,” he said.
+Brown points to the example of Eli Lilly, which set up a pool of telehealth providers that patients could call and ask questions about therapies — bypassing their own primary care physicians.
+“Never discount the consumer pushing and driving a lot of those models,” he says.

 Learn more about reimbursement: Telehealth rules and resources 2024 toolkit